-How to Get Over Regrets: Harm, Benefits, And Tips
+How to Get Over Regrets: Harm, Benefits, and Tips

 Do you generally find yourself repeating the same regrets over and over again?
 Do you replay your mistakes or missed opportunities in your mind?
 Is self-blame familiar to you?